-The MSDE gathers census data from various sources for this indicator.
-An administrative record exchange was used for data collection.
+The MSDE, DSE/EIS gathers census data to analyze the student outcomes for this indicator.
+An administrative record exchange was used for the data collection.
 This exchange provides data on the number of youth with disabilities no longer in secondary school and had an IEP in effect at the time they left school (leavers) and were enrolled in higher education, or in some other postsecondary education or training program; or competitively employed or in some other employment within one year of leaving high school.

 On the local level, the DSE/EIS instituted within the past year, a Local Informed Data TA Process aimed to empower local transition coordinators to utilize their outcome data as a means to evaluate and improve their in-school transition practices.
-Aside from receiving secondary transition data, the DSE/EIS presented backmapping reports to local transition coordinators so that outcomes could be traced back to specific programs, schools, and areas of the state.
-This change in methodology resulted in consistent and accurate reporting of the FFY 2013 and FFY 2014 data.
+Aside from receiving secondary transition data, the DSE/EIS presented back-mapping reports to local transition coordinators so that outcomes could be traced back to specific programs, schools, and areas of the state.